How to Start a Life Coaching Business in 7 Totally Achievable Steps

 7. Market Your Coaching Business

-Just don’t invest thousands of dollars on a funnel you haven’t validated yet!
-It’s all about experimentation, setting your own goals, trying different tools and figuring out the most effective strategies for you.
+Don’t invest a thousand dollars on a funnel you haven’t validated yet.
+Instead, use ads to measure its efficiency and iterate, if necessary.
+It’s all about experimentation, setting clear goals, trying different tools, and figuring out the most effective strategies for you.

 how to start a life coaching business